Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 Durty Nellie's

 180 N. Smith St., Palatine, nelliespalatine.com/.
-Durty Nellie's is celebrating 50 years in business with lots of festivities, including an Irish breakfast from 8:30-10:30 a.m.
-Saturday, March 12, before the St. Patrick's Day parade at 11 a.m., and then the party starting at noon with the Trinity Irish Dancers, music throughout the day both indoors and outside in the tent and finishing with Wedding Banned in kilts at 9:30 p.m.
-Cover is $7 starting at 3 p.m. and $10 at 8 p.m.
+Durty Nellie's is celebrating 50 years in business with lots of festivities.
 Stop in on St. Patrick's Day starting at 12:30 p.m. to enjoy bagpipers, Trinity Irish Dancers, Keith Semple at 7 p.m. and 16 Candles at 9:30 p.m.
 Cover is $7 starting at 7 p.m.
 Plus, there will be Irish food and drink specials, too.

 Finn McCool's Irish Sports Pub